chooladevapiyasiri/SQL_Project_Portfolio/Pizza Sales Analysis/README.md

 ## Overview of the Data

-The database, **PizzaSalesDW**, is structured around eight core tables:
+The database, **PizzaSalesDW**, is structured around ten core tables:

 - **Customers** — customer ID and name
 - **Address** — delivery addresses linked to orders